androks1/Object-oriented-Programming-in-Javascript-ES6/README.md

 # Object-oriented-Programming-in-Javascript-ES6
 Introduction to OOP in javascript with ES6

+### To run the application follow the instructions below
-Download project
+ - Download project
-Open console
+ - Open console
-Navigate to project folder location
+ - Navigate to project folder location
-Type "npm install" on console
+ - Type "npm install" on console
-Type "npm run dev" to run the application.
+ - Type "npm run dev" to run the application.